Morinori | Biwa Performer & Installation Artist|Reimagining The Tale of the Heike

 SAKAI-01 — MAKI / Unfolding Story

-A spatial installation in which lengths of cloth are suspended, unfolding like a scroll to reveal the story within.
+A spatial installation in which lengths of cloth are suspended and unfold like a scroll, revealing a story within the space.

-The work expresses the boundary between “here” and “there,” between the visible and the invisible.
+The work explores the boundary between “here” and “there,” between the visible and the invisible.

-In Owari no Rokudai (2025), the unfolding of the scroll reflects the shift of power from the Heike to the Genji clans.
+In Owari no Rokudai (2025), the unfolding scroll reflects the historical shift of power from the Heike to the Genji clans.

-The installation is completed when Morinori performs within the cord boundary spread before the scroll, where sound and narrative intertwine.
+The installation is completed when Morinori performs within the cord-defined space before the scroll, where sound and narrative intertwine.

 Photo: “Owari no Rokudai”, 2025